 Can I bring my dog?

-It is important to note dogs should be kept on a short lead.
+It is important to note that dogs should be kept on a short lead.
 Assistance dogs are allowed on all walks.

 Adverse weather conditions?

 On occasions, the weather can make it too dangerous for the walk to take place.
-If this happens, the website will be updated with this information, or alternatively, you call us on 01473 718193.
+If this happens, the website will be updated with this information, or alternatively, you can call us on 01473 718193.